-Two main trends should be highlighted in the field of telecommunications in Venezuela: First, the booming use of social networks and messaging apps, especially Twitter and WhatsApp, as information sources, fields in which Venezuela is leader among Latin-American countries (Rodríguez & Fernández, 2017); and second, the use of Internet for banking activities, placing the online sites of banks in Venezuela among the most visited pages (Espinoza, 2018).
+Two main trends should be highlighted in the field of telecommunications in Venezuela: First, the booming use of social networks and messaging apps, especially Twitter and WhatsApp, as information sources, fields in which Venezuela is leader among Latin-American countries (Rodríguez & Fernández, 2017); and second, the use of Internet for banking activities, placing the online sites of banks in Venezuela among the most visited pages (Espinoza, 2018) and with 89% of the users of internet conducting banking activities online.
 They are both explained by the social, political and economic crisis of the country.
 The lack of confidence in traditional media has made Venezuelans look for information in channels that are harder to control, such as the two mentioned.
 At the same time, the lack of cash and hyperinflation has forced population to use Internet even for the smallest transactions and purchases.
 These trends are less common in rural areas and among older or underprivileged population.

 The deficiencies in the telecommunications infrastructure and connectivity are avoiding a further development of these services.
 And it also explains the deceleration, or even decrease, of Internet and mobile phone penetration rates, unlike most countries in the world.